SSO configuration requires the Owner or Admin role on your company account.

 Okta

-- Set the ACS URL / Redirect URI to the Omnivoo callback URL from the table above.
+Set the ACS URL / Redirect URI to the Omnivoo callback URL provided for your account.

-https://api.omnivoo.com. - Copy the Entry Point URL, Entity ID, and Certificate into Omnivoo.
+Copy the Entry Point URL, Entity ID, and Certificate from Okta into Omnivoo.

 Azure AD / Entra ID

-- Set the Reply URL (ACS) and Identifier (Entity ID) using the Omnivoo values from the table above.
+Set the Reply URL (ACS) and Identifier (Entity ID) using the Omnivoo values for your account.

 Google Workspace

-- Enter the Omnivoo ACS URL and Entity ID on the service provider details page.
+Enter Omnivoo’s ACS URL and Entity ID on the service provider details page.

 What’s Next?